openalea/openalea.rtfd.io/doc/development/guidelines.md

 - We recommend delegating the versioning of your package to the version control system (eg git), by using semantic versionning tags starting with `v`.
 [Semantic vernioning tags](https://semver.org/) are of the form : Major.minor.patch.
 Using CI, every time a new tag is created and merged in the master branch, a new conda package will be uploaded on conda-forge using that tag as version number.
-- This tag can also be retrieved automaticaly by your build system (declared in pyproject) to correctly fill your package metadata and provide user or tools a way to access the version using importlib
+- This tag can also be retrieved automatically by your build system (declared in pyproject) to correctly fill your package metadata and provide user or tools a way to access the version using importlib
 - Optionally (but still recommended), for convenience, you can expose the version to user/tools by setting the __version__ attribute of your package in its src/openalea/my_pkg/__ini__.py file:

 ```python